Southern Nevada Homelessness Continuum of Care Governance Structure (SNH CoC )

-During the period of January 23-24 2013, Southern Nevada Regional Planning Coalition conducted the 2013 Southern Nevada Homeless Census.
-In attempt to end homelessness, the U.S. Congress has required that governments receiving federal funds under the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act must conduct regular counts of their homeless population.
+During the period of January 29-30 2014, Southern Nevada Regional Planning Coalition Committee on Homelessness conducted the 2014 Southern Nevada Homeless Census.
+In an attempt to end homelessness, the U.S. Congress has required that governments receiving federal funds under the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act must conduct annual counts of their homeless population.
 The region has implemented the homeless census and survey for this reason, to obtain more accurate and useful data.

 Click here to view the